michiganaerospace/mathtools/README.md

 >     second derivatives, respectively.
 >   - **```x_ref — array_like```**: An optional reference domain.
 This is
 >     useful for resampling data.
 It ensures that data is mapped to the
->     interval [-1, 1] in a consistent same way, and allows us to avoid
+>     interval [-1, 1] in a consistent manner, and allows us to avoid
 >     attempting to fit data outside of the original domain.
 >
 > OUTPUTS <a name='basis_object'></a>
 >   - **```basis — object```**: A basis object.
 Basis objects consolidate all
 >     the information required to fit data with the basis.
 The basis object
 >     contains the following properties and methods:
+>       - **```augment(y)```: A method that takes in an nb_samples length data
+>         vector, y, and returns a properly augmented data vector.
+The vector
+>         is concatenated with the proper number of zeros so that regularized
+>         least squares just works.
 >       - **```B — array_like```**: An ```nb_samples x nb_bases``` array of
 >         Legendre polynomial basis (column) vectors.
 >       - **```B_ — array_like```** The so-called 'brick'.
 The brick is a